 The world is also full of important and impassioned causes and the funds are often low and the workers few.
 Consider the many possibilities available, such as tree planting with the Audubon Society, becoming a Boy or Girl Scout leader, volunteering in an animal shelter, distributing toys to sick children in hospitals, visiting the disabled and elderly in nursing homes, joining a search and rescue group, getting involved in a political campaign, or becoming an activist for social change, just to name just a few.
 There are countless opportunities for you to give of your finances, your time, your skills, your labor, and/or your knowledge in order to benefit others and the world we live in.

 In Acts 20:35, the Apostle Paul quoted Jesus, saying, “It is more blessed to give than to receive.”
 When we give, there is a blessing that comes both to others and to ourselves – it feels good to give.
 When you experience a dearth of positive feelings, giving of yourself is one way to produce some.

 Christian Counseling Can Help You Heal from Divorce

-Divorce is a traumatic, major life event and should not be shouldered alone.
-Working with a Christian counselor can be a vital support at this time.
-A trained Christian counselor will listen with empathy as you sort out your thoughts, feelings, and concerns.
+If you have been following this series, you now have several specific strategies for getting through and past an exceptionally painful life crisis.
+In the next article in this series, I provide further suggestions that can help you to triumph over divorce.
+However, you may also benefit by working closely with a Christian counselor, especially if you are still reeling from divorce and not feeling yourself.
+A trained Christian counselor can be a vital support at this time and will listen with empathy as you sort through your thoughts, feelings, and concerns.
 If you or someone you care about is going through divorce or struggling with its aftermath, I have personal and professional experience to help.
 Together, we can explore ideas and strategies for getting through such a painful experience, regaining clarity, and moving toward goals for a fulfilling future.
 To reach out for understanding and compassionate care, feel free to contact me.